crosspath/ruby-microservice-example/README.md

 An example of a microservice written on Ruby.

-The idea beside this project is to show how to create real-life web applications on different languages.
+The idea beside this project is to show, how to create real-life web applications on different languages.
 It will help me to choose better programming language for my needs.

 This project does not have any GUI or front-end.
 So, take your terminal to run this project!